evaera/moonwave/website/docs/StaticFiles.md

 ## Custom Docs Sidebar

-You can create a custom `.moonwave/sidebars.js` file to set up a custom layout for your `docs` pages.
-This allows you to specifiy ordering, sections, and even if certain files are excluded.
+You can create a custom `.moonwave/sidebars.js` file to set up a custom ordering for your `docs` sidebar.
+This allows you to specify ordering, sections, and if certain files are excluded.

-Example `sidebar.js` file:
+Example `sidebars.js` file:

 ```js
 module.exports = {